ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ether/index.md

 ## Minting Ether {#minting-ether}

-Ether is minted by the Ethereum network protocol when a miner creates a block.
-To incentivize block creation, Ethereum grants a "reward" in each block, incrementing the balance of an address set by the block's miner.
+Ether is minted by the Ethereum protocol when a miner creates a block.
+To incentivize block creation, the protocol grants a "reward" in each block, incrementing the balance of an address set by the block's miner.
+The block reward has changed over time, and today it is 2 ETH per block.

+Ethereum also provides smaller rewards to miners who create ["uncle blocks"](/developers/docs/data-and-analytics/block-explorers/#blocks), which are beyond the scope of this introduction.

+## Burning Ether {#burning-ether}

+Ether burn occurs in every transaction on Ethereum.
+When a user pays for their transaction, their [base fee](/developers/docs/gas/#base-fee) is automatically destroyed.
+[In some blocks](https://etherscan.io/block/12965263), more Ether are burned than minted due to base fee burn.

 ## Denominations of Ether {#denominations}